agarwalishika/agarwalishika.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello there!
 I am a 2nd year Master's student at University of Illinois, advised by [Dr. Hanghang Tong](http://tonghanghang.org/).

+Following are some of my interests:
+- Deep Learning
+- Active Learning
+- Reinforcement Learning
+- Graph Machine Learning